-You don’t have to be a wanted criminal or international man of mystery to need a temporary phone number.
-You could want to avoid marketing calls, provide mobile verification without giving out your real number or want a degree of security for online dating or a Craigslist listing.
-The reasons are many and varied and some more benign than others.
+You don’t have to be a wanted criminal or an international man of mystery to need a temporary phone number.
+You could want to avoid marketing calls, provide mobile verification without giving out your real number, or want a degree of security for online dating or a Craigslist listing.
+The reasons are many and varied and some are more benign than others.

 How to Get a Fake Phone Number

 Whether you’d like an anonymous phone number or you’re looking for a new one to use for a short time, the best way to get a temporary phone number is by downloading an application.
 On your smartphone, tablet, and in some cases a website, choosing the right application can be difficult if you aren’t sure what each one does.

 You may like a new phone number to keep clients and customers from knowing your real number, or you need a verification code sent by text.
 Different applications have unique features for your needs.